qlik-oss/mira/README.md

 #### Labeling in swarm mode

-In _swarm_ mode, Mira assumes that the `mira-discovery-id` label is provided on Docker containers.
+In _swarm_ mode, Mira assumes that the discovery label is provided on Docker containers.
 Below is an example extract from a Docker stack file that would cause Mira to discover both Engine replicas as two separate Engine instances of the `engine1` service.

 ```yaml
 version: "3.1"